yunielrc/ydf/README.md

 yunielrc/yzsh
 ```

-⚠️ It should work on any linux distribution, but it has not been tested.
+⚠️ It should work on any other linux distribution, but it has not been tested.

 ## Install